-One of the biggest factors for women deciding whether or not to get laser hair removal is the cost.
-It’s certainly not the cheapest hair removal method out there—in fact, it’s expensive.
+One of the biggest factors in the decision to get laser hair removal is cost.
+It’s certainly not the cheapest hair removal method out there—in fact, it’s quite expensive.

-So how much is laser hair removal?
-According to the American Society of Plastic Surgeons (opens in new tab), the average cost of a laser hair removal session in the U.S. is $389 (around £312 in the UK).
-However, this depends on which area you’re targeting, as small body areas won't cost as much as larger surfaces.
+According to the American Society of Plastic Surgeons, the average cost of a laser hair removal session in the US is $389 (£312).
+However, it depends on which area you’re targeting, as smaller areas won't cost as much as large ones.

 5. Is there an at-home laser hair removal option?

-If you have the patience and the time, it might be worth it to try the procedure yourself at home.
-But for the best and fastest results, seeing a professional is the way to go.
+If you have the patience and the time, it might be worth trying the procedure yourself at home, but the best and fastest results will always be achieved by professional.